-At just a few dollars, another great gift for saltwater aquarium lovers is the Ammonia Alert badge, from Seachem.
-They’ll be even more impressed when you tell them that you think it would be great to use in their quarantine tank since they are more likely to get an ammonia spike there.
+At just a few dollars, another great gift for saltwater aquarium lovers is the Ammonia Alert badge from Seachem.
+They’ll be even more impressed when you tell them that you think it would be great to use it in their quarantine tank since they are more likely to get an ammonia spike there.

 This Holdfast product from Instant Ocean only costs just a few dollars, and it is a reef-safe two-part epoxy that can be used to keep things together, like live rock or frag plugs in their tank.
 This gift might not look like much, but it is also fun to play with.
-The two-part epoxy is actually a ‘tube within a tube’.
+The two-part epoxy is actually a ‘tube within a tube.
 Part 1 is in the center, part 2 is just outside the center.
 You cut off a chunk and rub it between your fingers, which causes a small chemical reaction, and heats up the putty, and then ultimately bonds the two rocks together.

 Great gifts for saltwater aquarium lovers to help them keep things neat and tidy (still under $20)

-Let’s face it, there are two types of aquarium lovers out there–the super meticulous aquarium lovers, and everybody else.
+Let’s face it, there are two types of aquarium lovers out there–the super meticulous aquarium lovers and everybody else.
 The great news is that the first group will love the items on this part of the list and the other group desperately needs them.

 We all know it is a mess under the fish tank inside the stand.
-Help them get organized with these handy labels
+Help them get organized with these handy labels.

 Great gifts for saltwater aquarium lovers–to help keep their fish and themselves safe

 Water and electricity don’t mix.
-Yet somehow we get away with it, as aquarium lovers.
+Yet somehow, we get away with it as aquarium lovers.
 The problem is that occasionally things go wrong–equipment malfunctions, wires fray, or water gets in where it doesn’t belong.
 This can cause stray electrical voltage leaks into your tank, which can hurt you and your fish.
 When you stick your hand into a tank with stray voltage, the electricity zips through you to get to the ground.
 The best way to avoid that is to not have stray voltage in your tank.
-The second best way is to use a grounding probe, like this.
+The second best way is to use a grounding probe like this.

 This little gadget has gotten me out of more than one jam.
 Did you know that your car could act as a portable generator to run a few aquarium items in a pinch?
 All you need is this car power inverter.
 Start your engine, plug it in the cigarette lighter, and plug in your equipment with a really long extension cord and you can run the life-sustaining systems even in a storm (at least for a little while).
 It’s not a full replacement for a backup generator, but it can get you through in a pinch.